ska-telescope/ska-low-mccs-spshw/docs/src/reference/tile_device_methods.rst

     Register may return a list of values if so defined in the xml register description.
     Parameter is the fully qualified hierarchical register name (string)

-    Returns a list of ione or more unsigned 32 bit values.
+    Returns a list of one or more unsigned 32 bit values.

   * *WriteRegister*: Write into one or more registers.
 Each register is a 32 bit integer.
     If is possible to specify an offset from the given addreess, in words, and a number of